Articles of “River//Cities Platform” Foundation

 The Board may appoint a Scientific Council and Foundation Council as its advisory bodies.

-2. In exceptional cases, Management Board members may receive remuneration for works witch lie outside of the scope of Board activity.
+In exceptional cases, Management Board members may receive remuneration for works which lie outside of the scope of Board activity.

 Amendment of the Articles of Association may not touch upon substantive goals of the Foundation.

-Decisions concerning amendments of the Articles shall be made by the Board in the form of a resolution based on a unanimous vote, with the reservation that any such resolution must be approved by the Founders.
+Decisions concerning amendments of the Articles shall be made by the Board in the form of a resolution based on a unanimous vote.

 The Foundation can unite with another foundation with similar goals under the terms specified by the stakeholders.